Will AI Accelerate Top-Down Organizational Culture?

 This fix is, admittedly, a little ridiculous.
 We replaced paper with computers because paper was inefficient.
 Now computers have become inefficient, so we’re hiring more humans.
 And it sort of works.

-Scribes started as lower status local workers—medical students—but the hospitals eventually found even lower cost, but more highly trained, workers in India.
 This evolution for efficiency sake has subsequently created laughably inefficient workflows:

-A note for a thirty-minute visit takes Rane [the scribe] about an hour to process.
+A note for a thirty-minute visit takes Rane [the offshore scribe] about an hour to process.
 It is then reviewed by a second physician for quality and accuracy, and by an insurance-coding expert, who confirms that it complies with regulations—and who, not incidentally, provides guidance on taking full advantage of billing opportunities.

-Importantly, Dr. Gawande pointed to burnout arising from the “pointlessness” of the added administrative tasks.
+Importantly, Gawande pointed to burnout arising from the “pointlessness” of the added administrative tasks.
 Work needs meaning.

 Correspondingly, I've noticed brain drain among my colleagues.
 Whereas once it was the norm for PMs to drive strategy and innovation, now it seems my colleagues increasingly need to be told what to do.
 Furthermore, what they produce often results in more predictable—and unremarkable—results.